yongjingmao/ground_cover_convlstm/README.md

 We use [PyTorch](https://pytorch.org/) for the implementation.

 ## Data explanation
+### Image data
-Datasets in this study were grouped into three categories as (1) target feature, (2) mask and (3) auxiliary features.
+Image datasets in this study were grouped into three categories as (1) target feature, (2) mask and (3) auxiliary features.
 (1) Target feature is the feature to predict.
 So far it only includes the [seasonal ground cover](https://portal.tern.org.au/metadata/22022).
 It is the first band of the input image data and the only band in the output image; (2) Mask is the second band, which is also from the ground cover data to distinguish the valid ground cover and data gaps, it is the second band of the input image but not in the output image; (3) all the climate and water balance data including rainfall and temperature from [SILO](https://www.longpaddock.qld.gov.au/silo/gridded-data/) as well as soil moisture and runoff from [AWO](https://awo.bom.gov.au/about/overview/dataAccess) are auxiliary datasets, which are included in the input image but not in the output image.
 Bands 3 to 6 are the auxiliary datasets.

 | Band | Data              | Category  | Data type |
 | ---- | ----------------- | --------- | --------- |